 We are uniquely capable of managing research programmes on the interface between world-class academic research and decision-making on economic policy and reform.

 We particularly pride ourselves on our ability to translate policy and reform challenges into researchable questions, and to then translate research findings back into policy choices and direction; this is a distinctive feature of our experience, insights, and expertise.
 We currently run two major research programmes:

 The Oxford Policy Fellowship

-Our Thought Leadership and Research Coordination team aims to help us exist as a thinking organisation, with original and relevant ideas that respond to development policy challenges and potential clients priorities.
+We help OPM as a rigorous thinking organisation, with original and relevant ideas that respond to development policy challenges and clients’ priorities.
 We engage in three main activities:

-- building networks between OPM and academic researchers in order to promote debate and identify future collaborations; and
+- We build networks among OPM people and academic researchers in order to promote debate and identify future collaborations.

 One of our major thought leadership activities has been centred on policy diagnostics for growth and reform, in particular how diagnostics may be enriched by incorporating highly varied, but relevant information to produce a ‘thicker policy diagnostic’ – one which generates a set of politically and administratively feasible, and locally effective, priorities to inform decisions on public policy reform for development and growth.
 We have convened and led panels in Oxford, UK and in Canberra, Australia on this work.

 We have also developed a framework and modelling to support governments to consider their responses to the COVID-19 pandemic, both in dealing with the pandemic as well as the social and economic impacts of the public health measures which aim to slow infection.